5late/Newb-Config/README.md

   - To add a longer note, simply run ``addnote`` alone.
 The terminal will print a empty line for you to begin typing on.
 Once you are done, you can exit with ``^D``.
 - To see your notes, you can just run ``check``.
   - To search for a specific note, you can run ``check SEARCH TERM HERE``, the entire line containing the term will be returned.
+  - To remove a specific note, run ``check rm REMOVE TERM HERE``, and all lines containing that term will be removed.

 ### Aliases